 As demand on our world’s forests and environment grow, it is critical we build guitars using sustainable sourcing.
-At Breedlove we never use tonewood from clear-cut trees.
+At Breedlove we never use tonewood from clear-cut trees in any of our USA-made instruments.
+Additionally, we are very close to being clear-cut free on all of our overseas models.
+This is our goal, and a work in progress.
 Traveling throughout the world we go to the forests and work with local families and mills whenever possible, going to the source to make sure our instruments not only play and sound better, but allow us to feel better about the instruments we play and love.

 Projects Sourcing Principals: